yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the Releases screen, the New pipeline button is highlighted.](images/stepbystep/media/image85.png "Releases screen")

 3. Then, you'll need to select the template that matches the pipeline you are building.
-Since we are deploying an Azure App Service, select **Azure App Service deployment** from the list of templates and click the **Apply** button.
+Since we are deploying an Azure App Service, select **Azure App Service deployment** from the list of templates and choose the **Apply** button.

     ![A screen that shows choosing Azure App Service deployment.](images/stepbystep/media/image85a.png "Select a template")

 4. This will present you with the New release pipeline editor which allows you to manage your release stages.
 A stage is a logical and independent concept that represents where you want to deploy a release generated from a release pipeline.
 Often times, this is considered an environment.
 Let's start by giving this stage a name.
-Change the value "Stage 1" in the editor to "dev" and then click the "X" in the top-right corner to close the panel and save the name change.
+Change the value "Stage 1" in the editor to "dev" and then select the "X" in the top-right corner to close the panel and save the name change.

     ![A screen that shows Stage details.
 The Stage name is highlighted.
 The X is also highlighted.](images/stepbystep/media/image86.png "Stage")

 5. A release consists of a collection of artifacts in your CD/CD process.
 An artifact is any deployable component of your application.
 When authoring a release pipeline, you link the appropriate artifact sources to your release pipeline.
 In this step, we will connect the artifacts from our previously created build pipeline to this newly created release pipeline.
-Click on the "+ Add" button next to "Artifacts" or the "+ Add an artifact" icon inside the "Artifacts" box.
+Select the "+ Add" button next to "Artifacts" or the "+ Add an artifact" icon inside the "Artifacts" box.
 Both buttons perform the same action.

     ![+ Add and + Add an artifact are highlighted in this step.](images/stepbystep/media/image87.png "New release pipeline")

 6. The Add an artifact panel will display several configurations for linking to an artifact.
 In the **Source (build pipeline)** dropdown list, select **TailspinToys**.
 In the **Default version** field, select **Latest**.
 The panel fields will adjust to show additional details based on your selection.
 The default values will produce a new release when future builds successfully complete.
-Click the **Add** button.
+Select the **Add** button.

     ![On the Add an artifact screen, TailspinToys is highlighted in the Source (build pipeline) field, and the Add button is highlighted at the bottom.](images/stepbystep/media/image88.png "Add an artifact")

 7. Now, it is time to begin configuring specific tasks to perform our deployment during the dev stage.
-To navigate to the task editor, click on the **Task** menu item.
+To navigate to the task editor, select the **Task** menu item.

     ![In the menu, the Tasks item is highlighted.](images/stepbystep/media/image89.png "New release pipeline")

 8. This brings up the task editor and opens a panel with configuration details for the dev stage we created earlier.
 The configuration items set here will be made available to the tasks in this stage.

 9. On this panel, we first need to configure the necessary details to connect the task to Azure for deployment.
 Let's first start by connecting to our Azure subscription.
-Select your Azure subscription from the "Azure subscription" dropdown and then click the **Authorize** button to login and authenticate to the selected subscription.
+Select your Azure subscription from the "Azure subscription" dropdown and then choose the **Authorize** button to login and authenticate to the selected subscription.

     ![On the panel, Azure subscription is highlighted along with the Authorize button.](images/stepbystep/media/image89b.png "Parameters")